nanopb/nanopb/docs/concepts.rst

 .. include :: menu.rst

-The things outlined here are common to both the encoder and the decoder part.
+The things outlined here are the underlying concepts of the nanopb design.

 .. contents::